isomerpages/govtech-stp/_dcev-lane/returnees-from-malaysia.md

 <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Date of Birth or Passport number (per the passport used to travel to Singapore).</li>
 </ol></li>
 </ol>
-	<p style="font-size:16px; line-height:1.5;"><u>Note</u>: Travellers who are unable to meet the above pre-arrival COVID-19 PCR test requirement in time may contact the SafeTravel Enquiries Helpline at 6812 5555 or write in to us <a href="/contact-us">here</a> to appeal for an exemption.
+	<p style="font-size:16px; line-height:1.5;"><u>Note</u>: Travellers who are unable to meet the above pre-arrival COVID-19 PCR test requirement in time may contact the Safe Travel Office <a href="/contact-us">here</a> to appeal for an exemption.
 Please provide your DCEV entry approval into Malaysia as supporting document for our consideration.</p>
 </li>
 <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Take a <a href="/health/covid19-tests/pcrtest">COVID-19 PCR test</a> upon arrival in Singapore</li>
 <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Serve a 14-day <a href="https://safetravel.ica.gov.sg/health/shn">SHN</a> at an <a href="https://safetravel.ica.gov.sg/health/shn/sdf">SDF</a>, and: